BJP will return to power by winning over 300 LS seats in next year's polls: Shah | Politics

 - India

-Union Home Minister Amit Shah on Tuesday asserted that the BJP will win more than 300 Lok Sabha seats across the country in next year's general elections and return to power with Prime Minister Narendra Modi at the helm.
+Union Home Minister Amit Shah on Tuesday asserted that the BJP will win more than 300 Lok Sabha seats across the country in next year's general elections and return to power for the third consecutive term with Prime Minister Narendra Modi at the helm.

-Addressing a rally in Dibrugarh, the senior BJP leader exuded confidence that the saffron party will win 12 out of the 14 Lok Sabha seats in the northeastern state.
+Addressing a rally in Dibrugarh, where he laid the foundation stone for a BJP office, Shah exuded confidence that the saffron party will win 12 out of the 14 Lok Sabha seats in the northeastern state.

+''Narendra Modi will become the prime minister for the third consecutive term with the party winning over 300 seats in the 2024 Lok Sabha elections,'' he said.

-Alluding to Rahul Gandhi's controversial remarks during his visit to United Kingdom, Shah said, ''He (Gandhi) insulted India from foreign soil.
-If he continues like this, Congress will be white-washed not only from Northeast but also from the entire country.'' ''The more they badmouth Prime Minister Narendra Modi, the more BJP will grow,'' he said.
+Alluding to Rahul Gandhi's controversial remarks during his visit to United Kingdom, Shah, who arrived here from neighbouring Arunachal Pradesh, said, ''He (Gandhi) insulted India from foreign soil.
+If he continues defaming the country and the government by peddling lies, Congress will be white-washed from the entire country after being shown the door in the Northeast.'' ''The more they badmouth Prime Minister Narendra Modi, the more BJP will grow,'' he said on '...kabr kudegi' remark.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)